Comparison

 4. Native SwiftUI, zero legacy

 Curflow is built in Swift for modern macOS.
-Native Apple Silicon support (M1, M2, M3, M4).
-No emulation layers, no runtime overhead.
+Universal Binary — runs natively on Apple Silicon (M1, M2, M3, M4) and Intel Macs.
+No Electron, no emulation layers, no runtime overhead.
+The entire app weighs less than 10 MB.
 Battery impact: 0.1% in internal tests.

 Feature-by-feature comparison